DevonCowling/DevonCowling/README.md

 Hi, I’m Devon Cowling.
-I’m currently studying Industrial & Systems Engineering at the University of Pretoria, and I have an interest in simulation and coding.
+I completed a Bachelors in Industrial & Systems Engineering at the University of Pretoria, and I have an interest in simulation and coding.

 <!---
 DevonCowling/DevonCowling is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.